 This trail starts in Champney’s West, taking you through beautiful coastal scenery as well as views of the local communities.

-There are small sections through wooded areas, but for the most part, this trail follows along the coastline where you can see rocky beaches and seaside cliffs.
-Look out for local wildlife here, I saw many birds of prey flying over me!
+There are small sections through wooded areas, but for the most part, this trail follows along the coastline, where you can see rocky beaches and seaside cliffs.
+Look out for local wildlife here, I saw bald eagles flying over me.

 After leaving Fox Island, you will pass by a few farm plots before connecting to a road just past the 3km mark.